Erin Gray

-Erin Gray (born January 7, 1950) is an American actress who began her career as a model.
+Erin S. Gray (born January 7, 1950) is an American actress who began her career as a model.
 She has also worked as a casting agent.
 Her roles include Colonel Wilma Deering in the science fiction television series Buck Rogers in the 25th Century and Kate Summers-Stratton in the situation comedy Silver Spoons.

 Early life

 When Gray was eight, her parents separated.
-Gray lived with her grandparents in Palm Springs, California, for a few years.
-Eventually she and her mother moved to Larkspur, California.

 Gray attended Redwood High School and finished her last semester at Pacific Palisades High School.
-She briefly attended college at UCLA, majoring in mathematics, but she left school to pursue a career in modeling and moved to New York.
+She briefly attended college at UCLA, majoring in mathematics.